dougc333/UdacityCarStuff/CarND-LaneLines-P1/README.md

 The goals / steps of this project are the following:

-1) Make a pipeline that finds lane lines on the road
+I) Make a pipeline that finds lane lines on the road

 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.